OctopusDeploy/docs/src/pages/docs/approvals/servicenow/index.md

 ### Populating CR fields through Octopus

-To control the content of the CRs the variable `Octopus.ServiceNow.Field[snow_field]` can be set at the poject level.
+To control the content of the CRs the variable `Octopus.ServiceNow.Field[snow_field]` can be set at the project level.
 These are contributed to the create CR body as a dictionary allowing any field to be set.

 For example to set the `Assigned To` or `Short Description` fields you can use the following: